 Sources of Biotin

-Natural sources of biotin include chard, tomatoes, romaine lettuce, carrots, almonds, chicken eggs, milk, onions, cabbage, cucumber, and cauliflower.
+Natural sources of biotin include chard, tomatoes, romaine lettuce, carrots, almonds, chicken eggs, milk, onions, cheese, cabbage, cucumber, and cauliflower.

 Biotin Supplement